Dale Willman: Education

 Willman received his bachelor's degree in International Relations from The Ohio State University and his master's degree in Environment and Community from Antioch University in Seattle.
 He has a certificate in Environmental Law and Policy from the USDA Graduate School in Washington, DC.
 In 2008, Willman was a fellow in the Science Literacy Project from Sound Visions Productions.
 In 2004 he was a Metcalf Fellow at the University of Rhode Island, and in 1999 he participated in the Institute for Journalism and Natural Resources in Missoula Montana.

 Willman was named the Distinguished Alumnus for Antioch-Seattle’s June, 2010 graduation.

 Public service

-Today Willman lives in upstate New York, where he volunteers for the Salvation Army.
-He is also a member of LASAR, the Lower Adirondacks Search and Rescue team.
+Today Willman lives in upstate New York, where he is a member of LASAR, the Lower Adirondacks Search and Rescue team.
 He is involved with journalism training in a number of countries, including Zambia and Malawi, where he introduced social communication software called FrontlineSMS to journalists.